Motion-Laws for Segments

 Traditional Motion-Laws

-The Traditional Motion-Laws (also named Standard Motion-Laws) have been used for many years in cam mechanisms for Rise and Return segments, usually with a Dwell segment between them.
+The Traditional Motion-Laws (also named Standard Motion-Laws) have been used for many years in cam mechanisms for Rise and Return segments, usually with a Dwell segment before and after.

 The Traditional Motion-Laws are based on: